nonoroazoro/vscode-syncing/README.md

 ## Getting Started

-1. Get your own `GitHub Personal Access Token`
+1. Get your own `GitHub Personal Access Token`.

     1. **Login to your `GitHub Settings` page.**